Caedendi/D2RMM-Loot-Filter-Extended/README.md

 |                            |                                      |         | Size                                                            |
 |                            |         **Tooltip: opacity**         |  0.75   | 0.00 - 1.00 (unmodded = 0.60)                                   |
 |                            |        **Tooltip: font size**        |   33    | 20 - 50 (unmodded = 36)                                         |

+### Text Colors

+See [here](https://github.com/Caedendi/D2RMM-Loot-Filter-Extended/blob/master/Docs/colors.md) for an overview of all the colors in the game that I know of and their RGB decimal codes.

 ## Roadmap